Luxury Real Estate Sale: Pay Attention to the Drafting of the Criminal Clause on Compromise

 Introduction

-What is a Criminal Clause?
+What is a Penalty Clause?

-Drafting the Criminal Clause: Points to Consider
+Drafting the Penalty Clause: Points to Consider

-• Conditions of Application : The clause must clearly stipulate the conditions under which the penalty will be applied.
-For example, in the event of withdrawal by the buyer after signing the agreement, the clause should specify whether the security deposit is lost or whether damages can be claimed.
+- Conditions of Application : The clause must clearly stipulate the conditions under which the penalty will be applied.
+For example, if the buyer withdraws after signing the preliminary sales agreement, the clause should specify whether the deposit is forfeited or whether damages can be claimed.

 A poorly drafted penalty clause can have serious consequences: